Falcon Fast Track

-The Falcon Fast-Track program is designed for motivated undergraduate students with high academic standing.
-Depending on the program of study, master's degree requirements may be completed with one year of additional full-time academic work.
+The Falcon Fast-Track program is designed for motivated Bentley undergraduate students with high academic standing.
+Depending on the program of study, and prior coursework, master's degree requirements may be completed with one year of additional full-time academic work.

-- Students in the Falcon Fast-Track program may be able to earn both a bachelor’s and master’s degree in five or more years depending on their personal and professional circumstances.
+- Students in the Falcon Fast Track program may be able to earn both a bachelors and masters degree in as little as five years depending upon their personal and professional circumstances.

-- Waive the Graduate Management Admission Test (GMAT) or Graduate Records Exam (GRE) requirement for admission based on their GPA or successful completion of blended term graduate courses.
+- Students in the program waive the Graduate Management Admission Test (GMAT) or Graduate Records Exam (GRE) requirement for admission based on their GPA or successful completion of blended term graduate courses.

 Undergraduate Financial Aid in a Blended Term

 - Recipients of need-based aid (i.e., grants, loans) and merit-based aid (i.e., scholarships) should adhere to the following guidelines to retain eligibility for undergraduate aid and scholarships during their blended term.
 For specific information, please contact the Office of Financial Assistance (781.891.3168) with any questions or concerns.

 - Financial aid recipients (need- or merit-based) must take at least six undergraduate credits and be enrolled in a minimum of 12 credits to maintain eligibility for undergraduate aid.